CelerData/terraform-provider-celerdatabyoc/docs/resources/elastic_cluster.md

 ---

 ~> The resource's API may change in subsequent versions to simplify user experience.
+~> If you want to deploy a multi-warehouses based elastic CelerData cluster, please see [Multi-warehouse Based elastic cluster](../resources/elastic_cluster_v2.md).

 Deploys an elastic CelerData cluster on AWS EC2 instances.